 - Her partner has a low sperm count or the shape and movement of the sperm are irregular.
 Learn more about factors affecting male fertility.

 - Her menstrual cycle is out of whack and she doesn’t know when an egg will be released.
 View a chart of explaining what occurs during the menstrual cycle.

 - She is in a same sex relationship and needs a sperm donor to achieve pregnancy.

 In the U.S., 1 in 8 couples experience trouble getting pregnant or carrying a pregnancy to term.
 While infertility is often thought of as a “woman’s issue”, infertility affects men and women equally.
 Humans are the most inefficient reproducers of all mammals.
 A perfectly healthy 20-year-old couple, with perfect eggs and sperm, a 28-day menstrual cycle, open fallopian tubes and an unobstructed uterus only have a 15-20% chance of getting pregnant in a given month.

 With all of this in mind our goal at Vios Fertility Institute is to educate and bring awareness to your fertility health.
 While at the same time eliminating the stigma of “Infertility”.
-By understanding how your body works and your future goals for family building at a younger age women and men can take control of their fertility health.
+By understanding how your body works, and thinking about your future goals for family building at a younger age, women and men can take control of their fertility health.

 Learn more about your fertility on our fertility education blog!